Blades Brown

 Blades Brown (born May 21, 2007) is an American professional golfer from Nashville, Tennessee who at age 16 broke Bobby Jones' record as the youngest medalist at stroke play in U.S. Amateur history.
 Jones set the record at age 18 (1920), and it remained unbroken for 103 years.
-Brown's impressive performance in the U.S. Amateur enabled him to compete in his first PGA Tour event where he performed with distinction, 10 under par.
+Brown's performance in the U.S. Amateur enabled him to compete in his first PGA Tour event where he performed with distinction, 10 under par.
 Despite numerous college golf offers, he elected to go directly from high school to enter professional golf in January 2025.